hapv3/neural-compiler/docs/neural_ai_full_support_implementation_plan.md

 compiler-generated full YOLO graph remains necessary to check for attributed slow paths against the 388,146-cycle native reference; exact total-cycle parity is not required.

+The full-size YOLO inventory identifies all three SPPF MaxPool instances as H10/W10/C128 with the same K5/S1/P2 and raw-quantization contract.
+A micrograph extracted directly from source operator 101 compiles with 0 CPU operators and one C128 `MAXPOOL` command.
+Its independent golden matches TFLite `BUILTIN_REF` in all 12,800 bytes, and the compiler-generated Verilator package passes byte-exactly at 104,191 measured invocation ns and 65,358 PMU cycles.
+That is 18.8% of the 347,992-cycle Micro-MobileNet record and 16.8% of the 388,146-cycle Micro-YOLO record, but these ratios are attribution references for a focused operator package, not 1:1 full-graph targets.
+After this extension the selected full YOLO compile advances past MaxPool and stops next at its C256 nearest resize contract.

 The model-required materialized Concat fallback is implemented for exactly two static batch-1 INT8 inputs on the channel axis.
 Both input depths must be C32